marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 In short the procedure to migrate an instance is the following:

--  Create a snapshot of the instance in the source project, if possible (please refer to the instructions provided at :ref:`Snapshotting Virtual Machines<SnapshottingVMs>` which also explain what are the restrictions of this procedure).
+-  Create a snapshot of the instance in the source project (please refer to the instructions provided at :ref:`Snapshotting Virtual Machines<SnapshottingVMs>` which also explain what are the restrictions of this procedure).

--  Transfer the snapshot from the source project to the destination one (this was discussed in the previous section:  :ref:`Migrating an image to another cloud<MigratingAnImageToAnotherCloud>`).
+-  Transfer the snapshot from the source project to the destination one (this is discussed in :ref:`Migrating an image to another cloud<MigratingAnImageToAnotherCloud>`).

 -  In the target environment boot a new instance from the snapshot.